 Many people do not report sexual assaults to the police.
 There is no time limit for reporting a sexual assault; some people come forward years later.
 However, the sooner you report a crime, the easier it can be for the police to investigate and find evidence to support your case.
 Note that if you change your mind, you can withdraw your complaint to the police.

 Victims have a number of reporting options to consider, including:

-- notifying the police of the assault, to provide them with information about an A person who has committed a crime. or an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious).;
+- notifying the police of the assault, to provide them with information about an offender or an offence;

 - notifying the police of the offence so that information may be recorded, in case a full statement might be made in future; and